dsn/puppet-puppet/README.md

 ####`runinterval`

 How often puppet agent applies the catalog.
-Note that a runinterval of 0 means “run continuously” rather than “never run.”
+Note that a runinterval of 0 means "run continuously" rather than "never run."
 If you want puppet agent to never run, you should start it with the --no-client option.
 This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).

 * Default: `30m`